A Flexible Framework for Multi-Objective Bayesian Optimization using Random Scalarizations: Introduction

-While there has been ample work on incorporating preferences in multi-objective optimization using evolutionary techniques~\citep{deb2006reference, thiele2009preference, kim2012preference, branke2005integrating, branke2008consideration}, there has been fewer on using preferences for optimization using surrogate functions.
-Surrogate functions are essential when optimizing expensive functions. \citet{hakanen2017using} propose an extension of ParEGO in an interactive setting, where users provide feedback on the observations by specifying constraints on the objectives in an online fashion. \citet{yang2016preference} propose another way to take preferences into account by using truncated functions.
-They propose a truncated hyper-volume criterion which is used to choose the next candidate point.
+While there has been ample work on incorporating preferences in multi-objective optimization using evolutionary techniques \citep{deb2006reference, thiele2009preference, kim2012preference, branke2005integrating, branke2008consideration}, there has been fewer on using preferences for optimization, when using surrogate functions.
+Surrogate functions are essential for expensive black-box optimization.
+PESC \citep{garrido2016predictive} is an extension of PESM allowing to specify preferences as constraints. \citet{hakanen2017using} propose an extension of ParEGO in an interactive setting, where users provide feedback on the observations by specifying constraints on the objectives in an online fashion. \citet{yang2016preference} propose another way to take preferences into account by using truncated functions.
+An interesting idea proposed by \citet{sato2007controlling} uses a modified notion of Pareto dominance to prevent one or more objectives from being too small.
+The survey by \citet{ishibuchi2008evolutionary} on evolutionary approaches to MOO can be referred for a more extensive review.

-When compared to existing work for MOO, our approach enjoys the following advantages. \begin{enumerate}[leftmargin=*] \itemsep0pt \item \emph{Flexibility:} Our approach allows the flexibility to specify any region of the Pareto front including non-connected regions of the Pareto front, which is not an advantage enjoyed by other methods.
-Furthermore, the approach is flexible enough to recover the entire Pareto front when necessary. \item \emph{Theoretical guarantees:} Our approach seamlessly lends itself to analysis using our proposed notion of regret, and achieves sub-linear regret bounds. \item \emph{Computational simplicity:} The computational complexity of our approach scales linearly with the number of objectives $K$.
+When compared to existing work for MOO, our approach enjoys the following advantages. \begin{enumerate}[leftmargin=*,nolistsep,itemsep=4pt] \item \emph{Flexibility:} Our approach allows the flexibility to specify any region of the Pareto front including non-connected regions of the Pareto front, which is not an advantage enjoyed by other methods.
+Furthermore, the approach is flexible enough to recover the entire Pareto front when necessary.
+Our approach is not restricted to linear scalarization and extends to a much larger class of scalarizations. \item \emph{Theoretical guarantees:} Our approach seamlessly lends itself to analysis using our proposed notion of regret, and achieves sub-linear regret bounds. \item \emph{Computational simplicity:} The computational complexity of our approach scales linearly with the number of objectives $K$.
 This is in contrast to EHI and SUR, whose complexity scales exponentially with $K$.
 Our method is also computationally cheaper than other entropy based methods such as PESMO. \end{enumerate}